jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 The torque causes a circumferential force that would induce sliding between the hydrogen tanks and the #glspl("lie").
 However, to prevent this sliding between the shell and the tank, the ring clamping force acting perpendicular to the circumferential force must be sufficiently high.
 Due to friction, the circumferential force invokes the static friction force $H$.
-Assuming a static relationship, where no movement is allowed, this explanation can be expressed mathematically as @eq_1, where $F_t$ denotes the circumferential force.
+Assuming a static relationship, where no movement is allowed, this explanation can be expressed mathematically as @eq_1, where $F_t$ stands for the circumferential force.

 $  F_t = H and  H <=  mu N $<eq_1>